+The acquisition of heritage assets is considered on an asset by asset basis as and when they arise.
 The carrying amounts of heritage assets are reviewed where there is evidence of impairments for heritage assets, e.g. where an item has suffered physical deterioration or breakage or where doubts arise as to its authenticity.
 Any impairment is recognised and measured in accordance with the Council's general policies on impairment.
-See item xx in this summary of significant accounting policies.
+See item 18 in this summary of significant accounting policies.
 Depreciation is not charged as the assets are deemed to be held in perpetuity.
-Should any heritage assert be disposed of the proceeds are accounted for in accordance with the Council's general provisions relation to the disposal of property, plant and equipment.
+Should any heritage asset be disposed of the proceeds are accounted for in accordance with the Council's general provisions relation to the disposal of property, plant and equipment.